microcks/microcks-operator/README.md

 > For comprehensive documentation and examples of `APISource` CR, please refer to the [APISource CR documentation](./documentation/apisource-cr.md).

-A Microcks instance may also need some secrets to be able to connect or to authenticate to external services like repostiories or messaging brokers.
+A Microcks instance may also need some secrets to be able to connect or to authenticate to external services like repositories or messaging brokers.
 The `SecretSource` CR is here to help you define those secrets and have them loaded into the Microcks instance.

 For example, you can create a new `SecretSource` CR named `tests-secrets` that will load 2 secrets into the `microcks` instance.